bullmoose20/MK-Docs/docs/komet/install/unraid.md

 ### Installing Community Applications in unRAID

-Thankfully, getting Komet working on unRAID is a fairly simple task. unRAID works mostly with docker containers, so the pre-built container available on docker hub works perfectly with a little configuration.
+Thankfully, getting Kometa working on unRAID is a fairly simple task. unRAID works mostly with docker containers, so the pre-built container available on docker hub works perfectly with a little configuration.
 To install a container from docker hub, you will need community applications - a very popular plugin for unRAID servers.
 If you don't already have this installed, you can install it [here](https://forums.unraid.net/topic/38582-plug-in-community-applications/)

-### Installing Komet in unRAID
+### Installing Kometa in unRAID

-1. Head to the `Apps` tab of unRAID (Community Applications), and search `komet` in the upper right search box.
+1. Head to the `Apps` tab of unRAID (Community Applications), and search `kometa` in the upper right search box.
 There will be a couple of results shown, but you should ignore them ([Why?](images.md)) and use the official image.

 2. Click the `Install` button on the Template from Sohjiro's Repository Tools.